RiceNFields/ricenfields.github.io/_posts/2024-04-20-tlsf-allocator.md

 ```

 #### Bin Mapping
 We need to map allocation and memory block sizes to proper bin and subbin indices.
 Two types of mapping are required here: *map up* and *map down*.
-Whenever we what to perform a search for free blocks in order to allocate memory, we would need to *map up*, as we need to look for bin which contains blocks that can at least fit our size requirement.
+Whenever we what to perform a search for free blocks in order to allocate memory, we would need to *map up*, which is achieved by rounding up the size to the next subbin.
+This is necessary because we need to look for a subbin which contains blocks that can at least fit the requested size.

 ```zig
 fn binmap_up(size: vk.DeviceSize) BinMap {
     const bin_idx: u32 = log2(size | min_alloc_size); // | makes sure size >= min_alloc